 - Day 4: Explore Sapa

 Say so long to bustling Hanoi and hello to the terraced hills and quaint villages of Sapa.
-Hike to a local village with your Tour Director and then discover local traditions and history at the Sapa Culture Museum.
+And what better introduction than an easy hike between a couple of said villages with your Tour Director?

 - Discover the ins and outs of local life in the Lao Chai & Ta Van Village.